kheersagarpatel/daymeeting/2022/12/20/how-to-search-like-a-pro.md

 q = apple -phone

 -------
-## Search for a specific word on social media networks,
+## Search for a specific word on social media networks
 q = @wikipedia

 -------